assemble/assemble-less/docs/docs-options.md

 Type: `String|Array`
 Default: _Directory of input files_

 Specifies directories to scan for `@import` directives when parsing.
 The default value is the directory of the specified source files.
-In other words, the `paths` option allows you to specify paths for your @import statements in the [styles](http://github.com/assemble/styles) task, as an alternative to specifying a path on every `@import` statement that appears throughout your LESS files.
+In other words, the `paths` option allows you to specify paths for your @import statements in the `less` task as an alternative to specifying a path on every `@import` statement that appears throughout your LESS files.
 So instead of doing this:

 ``` css
 @import "path/to/my/less/files/mixins/mixins.less";